Hello mah ragtime gal,

-- No Name Given: Neither the man nor the frog were named when the short debuted.
-Michigan only gets his name many years later.
+- No Name Given: None of the characters in the original short have names.
+Michigan J. Frog only got his name many years later.

-- Not-So-Imaginary Friend: He exists, but people are convinced that it can't dance or sing.
+- Not-So-Imaginary Friend: The frog definitely exists, but people are convinced that he can't dance or sing.

 - Oireland: Michigan mocks the popularity of mawkish Irish songs at the turn of the century by singing "Come Back to Erin."

 - Origins Episode: Subverted in "Another Froggy Evening", which appears to be the story of the man's ancestors using their own methods to exploit the frog, leading up to the original short.
 However, the frog never ends up sealed in the cornerstone of a building.
 He appears on a deserted island where Robinson Crusoe intends to eat him, but then a UFO grabs the box, frog and all.

-- Popular History: Several of the songs performed by Michigan J. Frog (including "Hello, My Baby") date later than 1892 (the year on the cornerstone where his box is buried).
+- Several of the songs performed by Michigan J. Frog (including "Hello, My Baby") date later than 1892 (the year on the cornerstone where his box is buried).

 - This gets even more bizarre in "Another Froggy Evening" in which he knows these songs in the Stone Age.

 - Produce Pelting: The crowd in the theater where the man tries to exhibit the frog.
 Signaled by the drop of the curtain where only his face remains visible.